Dataset Safety in Autonomous Driving: Requirements, Risks, and Assurance: Introduction

 Building on this foundation, recent efforts have focused on ensuring dataset diversity and annotation quality.
 The surge in published autonomous driving datasets and dedicated surveys between 2020 and 2024 reflects a growing recognition that diverse and representative data are essential for training ADAS perception and decision modules \cite{liu2024survey, joseph2021autonomous}.
 Diversity in sensor modalities (camera, LiDAR, radar, etc.) and environmental conditions (lighting, weather, road types) enhances the generalizability of ADAS algorithms across scenarios \cite{borse2023x, klingner2023x3kd, rashedfisheyeyolo}.
-However, the emerging trend of early fusion systems tend to make the design of multimodal datasets more complex.
+However, the emerging trend of early fusion systems introduces additional complexity in the design and assurance of multimodal datasets.
+In response, the research community has developed "unified benchmarks" like UniOcc \cite{wang2025uniocc}, which standardize multi-modal data across multiple real-world and synthetic datasets to enable cross-domain evaluation and better handle out-of-distribution generalization.
+These unified frameworks allow researchers to analyze the "semantic gap" that exists between different sensor configurations and operational domains \cite{ullrich2026toward, zhou2026novel}.

+Despite the growing literature on autonomous driving datasets, most existing works primarily focus on dataset scale, modality coverage, or task-specific benchmarking, while providing limited discussion on systematic dataset safety assurance and lifecycle management.
+In particular, the operationalization of dataset safety properties into measurable constraints, traceable requirements, and verifiable evidence remains insufficiently explored in the literature.
+This gap motivates the need for structured approaches that connect dataset engineering practices with safety analysis methodologies and emerging automotive safety standards.

 Well-prepared datasets that cover a wide range of driving situations help prevent models from becoming brittle or biased toward narrow distributions.
 For example, Gao et al. survey the landscape of 3D LiDAR segmentation datasets and question whether current data suffices for robust semantic perception, highlighting the need for more comprehensive coverage of driving scenes \cite{gao2021we}.
 Similarly, ensuring consistency and accuracy in data labeling has been identified as a key factor in dataset quality—recent studies emphasize the importance of standardized annotation pipelines to maintain uniform labels across millions of frames \cite{liu2024survey}.
-Without careful curation and annotation, even large datasets may fail to improve ADAS reliability due to systematic errors or omissions \cite{uricarvisapp19}.\\
+Without careful curation and annotation, even large datasets may fail to improve ADAS reliability due to systematic errors or omissions \cite{uricarvisapp19}.